sethherr/sethandali/_posts/2022-02-14-get-to-know-each-other.md

 ---

 We used to have a wedding website but now we have a website in general that has some wedding stuff on it.

-We had some photos on our wedding website, they're here now
+Here are the photos from our wedding website: